Episodes: 20 (half-hour).

 An alien, Don the White (Björn Gustafsson) is more interested in the human race than he is about ruling the human race.
 He’s gentle and compassionate.
 This makes him a great target for Jeff and Kurt’s jokes.
 The ultimate doormat, Don takes all the abuse until he discovers what it means to be treated kindly when he has his visitation with Kelly.

 What do you think?
 Do you like the People of Earth TV show?
-Do you think it should be cancelled or renewed for another season?
+Should TBS have cancelled or renewed this TV series for season three?